-- Any investments in debt securities would be undertaken after assessing the associated credit risk, interest rate risk and liquidity risk. - The credit quality of the portfolio will be maintained and monitored using in-house research capabilities as well as inputs from external sources such as independent credit rating agencies. - Investments in debt instruments carry various risks such as interest rate risk, reinvestment risk, credit risk and liquidity risk etc. Whilst such risks cannot be eliminated, they may be minimized through diversification.
+- The credit quality of the portfolio will be maintained and monitored using in-house research capabilities as well as inputs from external sources such as independent credit rating agencies. - The investment team will primarily use a top down approach for taking interest rate view, sector allocation along with a bottom up approach for security/instrument selection. - The bottom up approach will assess the quality of security/instrument (including the financial health of the issuer) as well as the liquidity of the security. - Investments in debt instruments carry various risks such as interest rate risk, reinvestment risk, credit risk and liquidity risk etc. Whilst such risks cannot be eliminated, they may be minimized through diversification.

 Risk is an inherent part of the investment function.
 Effective risk management is critical to fund management for achieving financial soundness.
 Investments by the Scheme shall be made as per the investment objective of the Scheme and provisions of SEBI (MF) Regulations.
 AMC has incorporated adequate safeguards to manage risk in the portfolio construction process.
 Risk control would involve managing risk in order to keep it in line with the investment objective of the Scheme.
-The risk control process involves identifying & measuring the risk through various Risk Measurement Tools like but not limited to calculating risk ratios, tracking error etc. The AMC has implemented MFund as the Front Office and Settlement System (FOS).
+The risk control process involves identifying & measuring the risk through various Risk Measurement Tools like but not limited to calculating risk ratios, tracking error etc. The AMC has implemented Bloomberg as the Front Office and Settlement System (FOS).
 The system has incorporated all the investment restrictions as per SEBI guidelines and "soft" warning alerts at appropriate levels for preemptive monitoring.
 The system enables identifying & measuring the risk through various risk measurement tools like various risk ratios, average duration and analyzes the same so as to act in a preventive manner.